KKR to take Envision private for $5.57 billion in healthcare push

-(Reuters) - KKR & Co (KKR.N) said on Monday it will take U.S. physician services provider Envision Healthcare Corp (EVHC.N) private in a deal valued at $5.57 billion, its latest acquisition in the healthcare sector.
+(Reuters) - KKR & Co (KKR.N) said on Monday it will buy Envision Healthcare Corp (EVHC.N), one of biggest U.S. providers of physicians to hospitals, in a deal valued at $5.57 billion as it builds up its healthcare portfolio.

-The private equity firm saw off competition from peers Carlyle Group (CG.O), TPG Global and others as it sealed the deal for $46 per share - a premium of 5.4 percent to Envision’s last close on Friday.
+The private equity firm beat peers Carlyle Group (CG.O), TPG Global and others as it sealed the deal for $46 per share - a premium of 5.4 percent to Envision’s last close on Friday.

-Envision’s shares were up 2.4 percent at $44.7 in premarket trading.
+Envision’s shares rose 2.5 percent to $44.76, their highest in nearly eight months.
 Including debt, the deal is valued at $9.9 billion.

-KKR already owns Envision’s AMR, the largest U.S. provider of ambulance services, which it bought for $2.4 billion last year and merged with its helicopter ambulance service.
+KKR already owns Envision’s ambulance unit AMR, which it bought for $2.4 billion last year and merged with its helicopter ambulance service.
 The firm also took WebMD Health Corp WBMD.O private for about $2.8 billion.

 Private equity firms, armed with a record $1 trillion in cash, are investing more in public companies than at any time since the financial crisis.

-So-called take-private deals worldwide reached a decade high of $109 billion last year, according to data provided to Reuters from industry tracker Preqin.
+Take-private deals worldwide reached a decade-high of $109 billion last year, according to data provided to Reuters from industry tracker Preqin.

 KKR itself said last month it would buy business software company BMC Software, in a deal that could be worth about $8.5 billion with debt, according to Reuters’ sources.